29 Ways to Stay Creative—Part Four

 When’s the last time you said to yourself, “Awe heck, why not!?”
 I’m not talking about jumping off a cliff.
 I mean taking a risk on things that take you slightly (or even a lot) out of your comfort zone . . . although I guess cliff jumping does quality for this!

 • Join a creative team.
-We take applicants once a year, so keep an eye on our newsletter for details.
+We take applicants twice a year, so keep an eye on our newsletter for details.

 #21 Break the Rules

 Now, don’t go running red lights or anything, but some rules are just begging to be broken, aren’t they?
 And there’s at least one exception to every rule, right?

 In the creative world, rules are more like guidelines.
 Start trotting down the little blue path until you spot a bunny trail.
 Now run for it before anyone calls you back sighting insubordination.